Augusta Déjerine-Klumpke: Early life and education

-Studies of Neuroanatomy
+Career

-During her externship, Klumpke attended neurology lessons with Jean-Martin Charcot and began to study the anatomy of the brachial plexus under her mentor, Alfred Vulpian.
+During her externship, Klumpke attended neurology courses with Jean-Martin Charcot and began to study the anatomy of the brachial plexus under her mentor, Alfred Vulpian.
 In 1883, she saw a child with a brachial plexus palsy, but unusual miosis of the eye on that side of the body.
-She based her medical thesis on the study and description of this phenomenon - now called Klumpke paralysis.
+She based her medical thesis on the study and description of this phenomenon, now called Klumpke paralysis.
 Because of the petitions of Blanche Edwards-Pillet, she was able to publish this thesis in 1885, and in 1886 she won the Godard Prize of the Academy of Medicine.

-Her doctoral thesis, ‘Des polynévrites en général et des paralysies et atrophies saturnines en particulier.
-Etude clinique et anatomo-pathologique’ (About polyneuritis in general, and Saturnian palsies and atrophies in particular: Clinical and anatomopathological study) was accepted in 1889, and won the silver medal at the Paris Faculty of Medicine and the 1890 Lallemand Prize of the Academy of Sciences.
+Her doctoral thesis, Des polynévrites en général et des paralysies et atrophies saturnines en particulier.
+Etude clinique et anatomo-pathologique, About polyneuritis in general, and Saturnian palsies and atrophies in particular: Clinical and anatomopathological study, was accepted in 1889, and won the silver medal at the Paris Faculty of Medicine and the 1890 Lallemand Prize of the Academy of Sciences.